Who Is Ruth Bader Ginsburg?

-On June 27, 2010, Ruth Bader Ginsburg's husband, Martin, died of cancer.
+On June 27, 2010, Ginsburg's husband died of cancer.
 She described Martin as her biggest booster and "the only young man I dated who cared that I had a brain."
-Married for 56 years, the relationship between Ruth and Martin was said to differ from the norm: Martin was gregarious, loved to entertain and tell jokes while Ginsburg was serious, soft-spoken and shy.
+Married for 56 years, the relationship between Ginsburg and Martin was said to differ from the norm: Martin was gregarious, loved to entertain and tell jokes while Ginsburg was serious, soft-spoken and shy.

 Martin provided a reason for their successful union: "My wife doesn't give me any advice about cooking and I don't give her any advice about the law."
 A day after her husband's death, she was at work on the Court for the last day of the 2010 term.